Eileen Dewhurst

-Eileen Dewhurst (born 27 May 1929) is a British writer of mysteries.
-Her published work includes more than 20 crime novels, and her short stories have appeared in anthologies and in periodicals, including Ellery Queen's Mystery Magazine.
-Her memberships have included the Society of Authors, the Crime Writers' Association, and the Oxford Union Society.
+Eileen Dewhurst (27 May 1929 – December 2025) was a British writer of mysteries.
+Her published work included more than 20 crime novels, and her short stories have appeared in anthologies and in periodicals, including Ellery Queen's Mystery Magazine.
+Her memberships included the Society of Authors, the Crime Writers' Association, and the Oxford Union Society.

 Education and career

-Born in 1929 in Liverpool, England, Dewhurst attended the Huyton College for Girls in Liverpool from 1937 to 1947, then St. Anne's College, Oxford, graduating with a B.A. in English in 1951 and an M.A. in 1956.
+Born on 27 May 1929 in Liverpool, England, Dewhurst attended the Huyton College for Girls in Liverpool from 1937 to 1947, then St. Anne's College, Oxford, graduating with a B.A. in English in 1951 and an M.A. in 1956.
 She held academic administrative posts in London and Liverpool and at the Liverpool Chamber of Commerce from 1953 through 1964.
 From then through 1980, she worked as a freelance journalist.
 From 1976 through 1982, she was the official guide to the Lady Lever Art Gallery in Port Sunlight.
 Her novels began to appear in print in 1975.